4. Lists and attributes#

 ## [18] "R" "S" "T" "U" "V" "W" "X" "Y" "Z"

-The conversion of an atomic vector to a list of length-1 vectors can be done via a call to as.list:
+The conversion of an atomic vector to a list of vectors of length one can be done via a call to as.list:

 ## [[1]]